Reading: Practical Part 11. Integration with a Real API: From Specification to Deployment

 Checklist Before Production Cutover

-Example Filled Rubric for high_memory_usage
+Example of a Filled Rubric for high_memory_usage

 CategoryScoreJustification

-Process5incident_id=HM-2026-05-17-01 links webhook, /sdd:specify, diff, commit, and replay
+Process5incident_id=HM-2026-05-17-01 links the webhook, /sdd:specify, the diff, the commit, and the replay

 Full Track: Threshold Calibration